mkmozgawa/pelican-left/README.md

 | LINKS            | A list of tuples (Title, URL) for links to appear at the left side column.                                              |
 | SOCIAL           | A list of tuples (Title, URL) to appear as `font-awesome` icons in the. "social" section, below the avatar/author name. |

+Next, place your custom `avatar.png` and `favicon.ico` files in the `images/` folder of your pelican blog.

 ## Licensing